 The Core Writing Curriculum

-Beaufort’s (2007) model of writing expertise (pictured right) helps to explain this curriculum.
+Beaufort’s (2007) model of writing expertise (pictured above) helps to explain this curriculum.
 In English 100/101/121-122, students learn the basic foundations of rhetorical, genre, and writing process knowledge as they develop research-based projects for academic and non-academic contexts.
 English 302 extends these lessons and begins to introduce students to discourse community knowledge through inquiry-based disciplinary research projects.
 Writing-intensive courses, which are situated in the majors, most fully integrate these knowledges as students develop their subject matter knowledge and more deeply engage the specific writing, critical thinking, and problem-solving methods in their chosen fields.

 It is important to recognize, however, that students frequently write in courses outside of this core curriculum.
 In fact, a recent review of Mason Core syllabi revealed that 77% of them indicated some type of writing assignment.
 These writing-enriched courses provide opportunities to reinforce and extend the learning explicitly targeted in composition and writing-intensive courses.
 To do so, faculty should recognize the writing present in their courses, talk explicitly about the purposes of and expectations for these assignments, and offer students opportunities to reflect on their writing experiences, particularly noting similarities and differences between assignments, courses, and disciplines.
 Furthermore, departments should consider threading sequences of writing experiences that foster the gradual development of disciplinary writing competencies.

 The Mason Graduate

 Taken as a whole, this curriculum contributes to the development of the Mason graduate as articulated in the university’s vision statement so that students acquire the literacies and rhetorical competencies necessary to becoming engaged citizens and well-rounded scholars who are prepared to use writing to accomplish change in the world.